 A WFOE can only operate within its specific registered business scope as stated forward in its business license.
 If it chooses to engage in a different exercise than the ones specified in its Scope of Business, it is imperative to gain approval from the local authorities.

 The different kinds of WFOE and their advised minimum registered capital guide are listed below:

-There are several advantages to establishing a WFOE, including:
+There are several advantages to establishing a WOFE, including:

 Disadvantages of a WFOE

 There are also several disadvantages to setting up a WFOE, such as:

 WFOEs are required to designate no less than 3 individuals (of any nationality and residency) as the structure, which means a legal representative, a supervisor, and a financial officer are appointed.
 The legal representative also has to be at least the director and/or the general manager of the WFOE (or both).